An introduction to Barnet Depression Alliance Peer Support Group

 Resources provided by the group

-Newsletter: We email or post our newsletter three times a year which gives full details of forthcoming meetings and socials, and other information of interest on depression and related areas, with particular emphasis on events and resources available in Barnet.
+Newsletter: Our newsletter, which is issued three times a year, gives full details of forthcoming meetings and socials with particular emphasis on events and resources available in Barnet.

-Group library: We have a small library of books, articles, and leaflets on depression and related subjects which regular attendees are welcome to borrow.
-We ask people to borrow one item at a time and record the item in the signing out book on borrowing and returning items.
+Group library: We have a small library of books, magazines, and leaflets on depression and related subjects which regular attendees are welcome to borrow.

 How the group is run

 The group is led by a group organiser with the help of a small committee of longstanding group members.
-Group organisers have been vetted by the former charity Depression Alliance (now merged with Mind) and have been DBS checked.
-The group is supported financially by Barnet Council and by its members who give a voluntary contribution.
+Group organisers were originally vetted by the former charity Depression Alliance (which later merged with Mind) and all have been DBS checked.
+The group was supported financially by Barnet Council until March 2026.
+We are currently self-funding and are relying on member voluntary contributions while we seek alternative funding.

 Confidentiality policy

 Within the group we emphasise the importance of complete confidentiality.
 No personal information that is shared within the group should be repeated to anyone outside.
-Members’ names, addresses and ‘phone numbers are held by the group organiser and may be seen only by the organiser and committee.
+Members’ names, addresses and ‘phone numbers are held by the group organiser and are seen only by the group organiser and one committee member who manages the group phone.
 We never give out any personal details without permission from the person concerned.
-However, in very exceptional circumstances group members may breach confidentiality if there is an immediate risk of serious harm occurring to someone.
-If you have any such concerns please discuss this with the group organisers.
-In this eventuality we would also make every effort to discuss these concerns with the group member first.
+However, in very exceptional circumstances the group organisers may breach confidentiality if there is an immediate risk of serious harm occurring to someone.
+We ask group members to discuss any such concerns with the group organiser or committee in the first instance.

 We do appreciate how very difficult it can be to walk into a room of strangers for the first time, particularly if you are feeling depressed and anxious.
-It is for this reason that we offer to meet newcomers one-to-one before the face-to-face meetings if this would be helpful.
-For the Zoom meetings newcomers are invited to join us 15 minutes early if they would like to do so.
+It is for this reason that we offer to meet newcomers one-to-one 20 minutes before the face-to-face meetings (at 7:10 pm) if this would be helpful.
+For the Zoom meetings newcomers are invited to join us 15 minutes early (at 7:45 pm) if this is helpful.
 Otherwise feel free to join us at the start of the meeting.
-You will be made very welcome and we hope you will find some solace in finding yourself in the company of people who won’t judge you and who know first-hand what it is like to experience depression and anxiety.
+You will be made very welcome, and we hope you will find some solace in finding yourself in the company of people who know first-hand what it is like to experience depression.
 Please feel free to phone or email us if you have any queries.
-We do hope that you will find the group helpful and we look forward to seeing you at a meeting soon.
+We do hope that you will find the group helpful, and we look forward to seeing you at a meeting soon.